Vishnu275Hulk/cse15l-lab-reports/LabReport3.md

 ```

 This command prints all the lines with the word "odor".
 By default, grep would print substrings such as "odorant", "odors", etc.
 along with the given string.
-However, if we only wanted the word "odor" this command is quite useful.
+However, if we only wanted the word "odor", this is command.

 ```
 [cs15lsp23aj@ieng6-203]:technical:204$ grep -w  "odor" plos/journal.pbio.0030137.txt